BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in tourist areas, always have some Eastern Caribbean Dollars (XCD) on hand for smaller vendors, taxis, and local markets.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize transaction fees.
+ATMs are available, but can sometimes be low on cash, so withdrawing a bit extra when you see a working one is a smart move.

 transport

 Renting a car is the best way to explore Antigua at your own pace, but be prepared for driving on the left!
-Taxis are readily available, but agree on the fare *before* you get in, as meters aren't always used.
-For a more local experience, consider the public minibuses – they're cheap and run frequently along main routes.
+Taxis are readily available but can be pricey; agree on your fare *before* you get in.
+For a more local experience, hop on one of the brightly colored minibuses – they're cheap and run frequently along main routes.

 culture